emberjs/rfcs/active/0001-improved-cp-syntax.md

 ---------

 * 1.x support both, detect new behaviour by testing if the last arg is not null and typeof object
-* 1.x+1 deprecate if last arg is a function and its arity is greater then 1
+* 1.x+1 deprecate if last arg is a function and its arity is greater than 1

 # Drawbacks